Notes from the Field: Civil Disturbance

 About "Notes from the Field"

-NIJ has launched the “Notes from the Field” series allow leading voices in the field to share their strategies for responding to the most pressing issues on America’s streets today.
+NIJ has launched the “Notes from the Field” series to allow leading voices in the field to share their strategies for responding to the most pressing issues on America’s streets today.

 Recent high profile events have put civil disturbance in the public eye, but it is nothing new.
 Americans have been protesting since before the United States existed as a sovereign country, and the First Amendment guarantees all Americans the right to free expression, including peaceful protest and assembly.
 The issues facing today’s police departments are unique in some respects, but we also have a lot to learn from history when thinking about how to predict, prevent, and respond to civil disorder.